germy/rbshoes/README.md

 # rbshoes
 250 Rae Burket Shoes

+Avaliable at germy.github.io/rbshoes

 How to use github:
 ```
+The website is located under the gh-pages branch of the repository
 To check the status of git: 'git status'
 To pull: 'git pull'
 To add files: 'git add -A'